-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 Advancements in the SERPs with incredibly relevant and customized results make specific keyword targeting very difficult.

-Having a broad approach to SEO that takes into account all facets of current best practices and technology (amazing user experience, speed, mobile first) should be the ongoing commitment.
+Having a broad approach to SEO that considers all facets of current best practices and technology (amazing user experience, speed, mobile-first) should be the ongoing commitment.

 Marty Weintraub, Internet Marketing Expert and Founder of aimClear

-Most Overused SEO Word
+Most Overused SEO Words:

 Linkbait, PageRank, Cloaking, Matt Cutts